tuxcomputers/pizero_usb_device/about_joysticks.md

    - Line 35 of joystick.sh
 1. Increase the number of bytes sent to clear the button presses
    - Line 8 of the joystick.py
-1. Ensure every line sending bytes so it sends 10
+1. Ensure every line so that it sends 10 bytes, add 4 of the '+chr(0)' to the end of the current lines
-1. Use the current function as a guide to increase the ```elif``` blocks
+1. Use the current function as a guide to increase the ```elif``` blocks, in each block of 8 buttons move the +chr(x) one to the right

 ### Changing how the buttons operate
 Currently the function to detect the GPIO change is 'when_pressed'